wxy1245/Gomoku3/Readme.txt

 4. abandon the origin theano, only keep the pytorch code

 5. !!!!!!
 Add human vs_ai games record

-(6. Consider the last move decides who win may reduce calculation, but actually it seems to be invalid)

-note: For my version, AI may be better at defense.
-You can see the gif to notice that Song's version tend to get own victory even as a afterplayer, but you can see in my record pictures, my leafDamping AI tends to prevent firstplayer's victory.

-By the way, to move a step forward, I think it is helpful to add some high-quality data of human top players, used as a pretraining.
-Or, increase a small ratio of data between our model played with a already known strong ai player.
+Increase the data between our model played with a already known strong ai player, like me, would be helpful.
+The Human AI play data help improve the model, as you can see in the Human AI advanced model(v0, v1, v2).